lexrobotics/2015-4029/README.md

 void modulename_otherPrivateFunction() {
 }

+// if more than one module is conflicting with the same data, you may write a module with an update function that takes multiple robot-states as an input and returns the filtered robotstate as an output

+RobotState modulename_update(RobotState gyroState, RobotState encoderState) {
+  RobotState newState
+  return newState;
+}
 ```

 Using a container struct for data and prefixing functions with the module name will prevent pollution of the global namespace.
 Although verbose, this will allow modules to be more independent.